Class Offerings

 A full year (2 semester) required history survey course which explores God’s providential plan for America, from Christopher Columbus to the present time.
 Special emphasis will be given to the nation’s founding documents, the westward movement, the Civil War, the world wars, and the current standing of the U.S. in world events.

-All About Nature!
+All Things Nature!

 Learn to identify trees – make a leaf collection.
 Learn to identify insects – make an insect collection.
 Learn to identify snakes – make a . . . no, I don’t think so!
 But you get the picture.
 All of nature will be our classroom, from the backyard to the lake shore, from city streets to backwoods trails, from the atmosphere to the starry heavens.
 God has given us His wonderful creation to explore.
 So, bring an explorer’s heart!
 Everything is fair game, pardon the pun, and we will do our best to try and make a dent in all there is to learn.
 All that we do discover we will record and journal in real naturalist fashion.
 Open to students in grades 6-12.